GeoscienceAustralia/sira/docs/source/ch05_install_use.rst

     - Ubuntu 14.04 (64 bit)
     - Windows 10 and 11 (64 bit)

-The code should work on other recent versions of these operating systems, though the environment setup process may have some differences.
+The code should work on more recent versions of these operating systems, though the environment setup process may have some differences.
 Windows systems that are not based on the NT-platform are not supported.
 This restriction is due to the fact that from version 2.6 onwards Python has not supported non-NT Windows platforms.

 You will need to install ``Graphviz``, which is used by ``networkx`` and ``pygraphviz`` packages to draw the system diagram.